mauriciopoppe/blog/doc/realistic-plane-trajectory-notes.md

 The sandbox can render the fuselage and wing collision volumes as wireframes, together with labels for force vectors.
 Vector origins are updated from the same post-step Cannon pose as the rigid body.
 Updating the vectors before the physics step and the body after it produced a fast two-position ghost image.

+## Faster return to the flight sphere

+Return time became a second deterministic metric.
+The test measures the elapsed simulation time between the outbound crossing and the following inbound crossing while still requiring a safe flight envelope.

+The original tail-rudder controller returned in `108.37` seconds.
+We changed one force parameter at a time and kept every other force location unchanged:

+- Increasing rudder gain from `0.035` to `0.1` reduced the time to `41.33` seconds.
+- A gain of `0.3` reached `20.88` seconds.
+- Higher gain eventually exceeded the angular-speed envelope.
+- Increasing yaw damping from `0.35` to `0.5` allowed a stronger `0.65` rudder gain without that rate failure.

+The final controller returns in under `15` seconds.
+The tail rudder remains the only turn command.
+Thrust still follows the airspeed controller, so it was not changed during this optimization.
+This leaves a useful next experiment: reduce throttle during the return and evaluate turn radius, lift, angle of attack, and recovery together.

 ## Current scope

 The stable baseline has pitch and yaw control through forces at the tail.
 Future steps can add a coordinated aileron model, atmospheric wind, and a rope attached to the tail after extending the aerodynamic model and its deterministic tests.